chef/chef-web-docs/chef_master/source/glossary.rst

 **Cookstyle**
    A linting tool that helps you write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logic mistakes in your code.

+**custom resource**
+   An extension to Chef Infra Client that allows you to ship your own reusable resources within a cookbook.

 **data bag**
    A data_bag is a global variable that is stored as JSON data and is accessible from a Chef Infra Server.